jiayx/stylish/README.md

 ## Core Features

 - **Site-aware rule list**: Rules are grouped by the active tab URL so you always know which styles apply to the page in view.
-- **Visual element picker**: Launch the picker, hover to highlight elements, and generate precise CSS selectors.
+- **Visual element picker**: Launch the picker, hover to highlight elements, and click to pick CSS selectors.
 - **Live preview**: Temporary rules are injected while editing, letting you see the final result before saving.
 - **Switch & sort friendly**: Enable, disable, edit, and delete each rule with states persisted via `chrome.storage.local`.
 - **Non-intrusive injection**: Content scripts dynamically create `<style>` tags for matching URLs without mutating the original DOM.